flowtoolz/CheatSheets/Mac Cheat Sheet.md

 The preinstalled Ruby on macOS is typically out of date, and how to update it is a moving target.
 But it's often needed, for instance to properly intall and use cocoapods.

-Here are the steps that worked for me on April 26 on macOS 13.3.1 without ever having updated or installed Ruby on that system before:
+Here are the steps that worked for me without ever having updated or installed Ruby on that system before:

 1. Install [Homebrew](https://brew.sh):